romshark/webwire-go/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Client Feature Request
+name: Feature Request
-about: Propose a new feature for the webwire client implementation
+about: Propose a new feature for the webwire protocol or server implementation
 title: ''
-labels: ''
+labels: feature request
 assignees: ''

 ---

-# Client Feature Request
+# Feature Request

-## Proposed Behavior
-_Describe how you expect the webwire client implementation to behave in what case thereby describing your proposed feature._
+_Describe the feature you propose and how you expect the webwire server to behave in what case._

-## Actual Behavior
+## Problem
-_Describe how the webwire client implementation actually behaves right now and what exactly made you create this feature request._
+_Describe how the webwire server actually behaves right now and what exactly made you create this feature request._

 ## Proposed API